 2. Motion Sickness Medication

-3. Tire Chains
+3. Tire Chains in Winter

 Although there are places inside to park to stop and get a bit to eat, you may not be near them when your group gets hungry.
 When exploring Sequoia National Park by car I suggest bringing a cooler full of sandwiches, drinks and snacks so that you don’t have to change your route or backtrack when hunger strikes.

-5. Dress Code
+5. Dress in Layers

-7. Study Up
+7. Study Up and Do Some Research

-8. Rear View Mirror
+8. Check your Rear View Mirror

 9. Watch the Road Signs